Welcome to today's edition of the Rush 24-7 podcast.

 I mean, he walked away, shaking his head.

-Not quite uh not quite getting it.
+Not quite getting it.

 So, you know, we created this vehicle here, folks, that is so much fun.

-We we have we've brought to life the icon from our iced tea company, two if by tea.com, oh Rush Revere, who is me, dressed up as Paul Revere.
+We've brought to life the icon from our iced tea company, TwoIFBITT.com, old Rush Revere.

-And he's got this smart aleck talking horse that can time travel.
+And he's got this smart aleck-talking horse that can time travel.

 Well, once you do that, boy, you can go anywhere.